 The Bluetooth Low Energy radio is designed for low-power operation, providing developers with a tremendous amount of flexibility, multiple power levels, and security options up to government grade.

 Even the wireless audio community, which relies on Bluetooth BR/EDR for audio streaming, is increasingly using dual-mode Bluetooth Low Energy chips to accommodate multiple use cases within audio devices.
-The 2018 Bluetooth Market Update forecasts that 97% of all Bluetooth chips shipped will include Bluetooth Low Energy technology by 2022.
+The 2018 Bluetooth Market Update forecasts that 97 percent of all Bluetooth chips shipped will include Bluetooth Low Energy technology by 2022.

 According to the same report, more than 550 million Bluetooth point-to-point data transferring devices will ship this year alone.
 That number will increase to more than 850 million by 2022.